Autocrit/cnc_pendant_to_duet/README.md

 <img src="./images/618015231121_hole_pattern.png" width="800" />

-The mounting‑hole‑to‑board‑edge dimension appears to be a common one.
+The mounting‑hole‑to‑board‑edge dimension appears to be a common one; cheaper connectors from, for example, Ebay seem fine.

 ## Connecting to Duet 2 or 3